ClintonSerio117/blessing-week/README.md

 ---

-## 🧭 How to Use: Your Path to Sovereignty
+## 🧭 How to Use: Your Path to claiming your light

 1. Begin your journey with the [Blessing Week Overview](blessing_week_overview.html) to understand the full scope of transformation.
 2. Start your daily practice with [Day 1: Energy Field Awareness](blessing_week_day1.html).